Data Science and Analytics, M.S.

 The program consists of:

-- Three professional science courses, including an internship
+- Three professional science classes, including an internship

 - One elective course